2021gjq/CubeVi-Swizzle-Blender/doc/doc/usage.md

 Click on the Far, Near Clipping Plane, and Focal Plane fields to set the values for the far, near clipping planes, and focal plane.

-Click Display Frustum to show the camera's viewing frustum and the focal plane position.
+Click Show Frustum to show the camera's viewing frustum and the focal plane position.

 ![](img/image_12.png)